In Further Firming of Relations, Myanmar President Visits White House

 Thein Sein was last in the United States in September, when he spoke at the U.N.
 General Assembly meeting in New York City.

-Democracy advocate Aung San Suu Kyi visited the United States in September when she spoke about the advancements in her country and the challenges ahead.
+Democracy advocate Aung San Suu Kyi visited the United States in September about the advancements and remaining challenges in her country.

 View all of our World coverage.